neurorishika/commitments/pages/dei/guidelines.md

 #### Stage 2: Warning or Removal

+If the incident is not a violation of the guidelines or is a conflict that is of a personal nature or immediately resolvable, I will talk with the people involved and attempt to resolve the conflict informally.
+These conflicts will not count towards issued warnings.
+If not resolved, the conflict will be escalated as a workplace conflict.

 If the violation is a minor infraction, I will ask the person(s) who violated the guidelines to apologize and to refrain from repeating the violation.
 This will be documented in the file for the individual(s) concerned as a warning.
 If the similar violations are reported in the future, the individual(s) will be asked to leave the space after the second warning i.e. the third violation.

 If the violation is a major infraction, the appropriate authorities (e.g. the human resources department) will be notified.
 An external senior advisor (senior faculty member / senior staff member) and any available diversity and inclusion officer will be consulted to determine the appropriate course of action.
 If the violation is found to be a major infraction by the other parties, the individual(s) will be asked to leave the space immediately.